Main Content

 New Mental Wellness Unit

 Work is now well underway for an updated and expanded Mental Wellness Unit at Whitehorse General Hospital.
 This new unit is designed to address the evolving mental health needs of Yukon’s population and will increase the hospital’s capacity to deliver quality healthcare.
 This project represents a significant step forward in mental health care for the Yukon, designed to meet the evolving needs of our community.
-It is expected that the new unit will be providing services to patients in Spring 2025.
+It is expected that the new unit will be providing services to patients in June 2025.

 Benefits of the new Unit